Marcelo Larrondo: Torino

 On 30 July 2013, Larrondo was sold to Torino under a co-ownership agreement from Siena, for €700,000, with whom he signed a three-year contract with an option for a fourth.
 He debuted 17 August 2013 in the third round of Coppa Italia, lost 1–2 against Pescara.
 In only his third appearance, Larrondo broke his foot in a 2–2 draw with Milan – causing him to miss much of the season.
 He also required stitches after an alleged elbow from Nigel de Jong.
 He returned 9 February 2014, but was injured once again in March.
 He scored his first goal for Torino in the final game of the season against his former team, Fiorentina (2–2).
 On 20 June 2014, the co-ownership agreement with Siena was resolved in favour of Torino, with Emanuele Gatto moved to Siena.
 On 31 July he scored two goals in the preliminaries of the Europa League against Brommapojkarna.

 Club Atlético Tigre (loan)

 On 23 January 2015, he was loaned to the Argentine club Club Atlético Tigre with a buying option.

 Rosario Central

 On 24 July 2015, he was transferred outright to Rosario Central.

 River Plate

 On 22 July 2016, it was confirmed that he would join club River Plate.

 Deportivo Maipú

 After leaving Audax Italiano in March 2022, Larrondo joined Deportivo Maipú in June 2023.
 At the end of the same year, he ended his career and confirmed his retirement in 2025.

+Return to play

+In August 2026, Larrondo returned to the football activity with Sportivo La Consulta in the Torneo Regional Federal Amateur.